Multi-modal Data Spectrum: Multi-modal Datasets are Multi-dimensional: Acknowledgement

 \section{Acknowledgement}

 This work was supported by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) with a grant funded by the Ministry of Science and ICT (MSIT) of the Republic of Korea in connection with the Global AI Frontier Lab International Collaborative Research, Samsung Advanced Institute of Technology (under the project Next Generation Deep Learning: From Pattern Recognition to AI), National Science Foundation (NSF) award No. 1922658, Center for Advanced Imaging Innovation and Research (CAI2R), National Center for Biomedical Imaging and Bioengineering operated by NYU Langone Health, and National Institute of Biomedical Imaging and Bioengineering through award number P41EB017183.
+The computational requirements for this work were supported by NYU IT High Performance Computing resources, services, and staff expertise and NYU Langone High Performance Computing Core’s resources and personnel.
+This work was partly supported in part by the NYUAD Center for Interdisciplinary Data Science \& AI (CIDSAI), funded by Tamkeen under the NYUAD Research Institute Award CG016.
+This content is solely the responsibility of the authors and does not represent the views of the funding agencies.

 \thefigure{\thesection.\arabic{figure}} \thetable{\thesection.\arabic{table}}